How does the school know that young people need extra help? What should I do if I think that my young person may have special needs?

 We have daily meetings where we discuss best approaches and strategies for meeting the needs of the students.
 Where appropriate, additional professionals attend these meetings to provide their input.

-Staff regularly receive high quality training regarding safeguarding, and all school staff receive formal safeguarding refresher training every two years.
+Staff regularly receive high quality training regarding safeguarding, and all school staff receive continual safeguarding training.

 How will my young person be included in the activities outside the classroom including school trips?